ColeBennett/binance-auto-blacklist/README.md

 ## Usage
 Place ProfitTrailer-NBL.jar into your ProfitTrailer folder.

-Change directory to ProfitTrailer folder and run the jar file: java -jar ProfitTrailer-NBL.jar
+Change directory to your ProfitTrailer folder and run the jar file: java -jar ProfitTrailer-NBL.jar